workoho/Entra-Tiering-Security-Model/README.md

 > :information_source: To pre-approve all required scopes at once, you may run the following command:
 >
 > ```powershell
-> Connect-MgGraph -ContextScope Process -Scopes "AdministrativeUnit.Read.All AdministrativeUnit.ReadWrite.All Application.Read.All AppRoleAssignment.ReadWrite.All Directory.Read.All Directory.Write.Restricted Group.Read.All Group.ReadWrite.All Organization.Read.All RoleManagement.Read.Directory RoleManagement.ReadWrite.Directory"
+> Connect-MgGraph -ContextScope Process -Scopes "AdministrativeUnit.Read.All AdministrativeUnit.ReadWrite.All Application.Read.All AppRoleAssignment.ReadWrite.All Directory.Read.All Group.Read.All Group.ReadWrite.All Organization.Read.All RoleManagement.Read.Directory RoleManagement.ReadWrite.Directory"
 > ```
 >
 > Please note that it is highly recommended to refrain from selecting _"Consent on behalf of your organization"_, also known as [admin consent](https://learn.microsoft.com/en-us/entra/identity/enterprise-apps/user-admin-consent-overview#admin-consent).
 Instead, you should work with user consent for each individual user to contribute to the [principle of least privilege](https://learn.microsoft.com/en-us/entra/identity-platform/secure-least-privileged-access).